bencompton/redux-retro/README.md

 ### Reducers

 Redux Retro eliminates switch statements and action type strings from reducers entirely.
 Reducers bind directly to action method references.
+Under the hood, every bound reducer is wrapped with [immer](https://immerjs.github.io/immer/)'s `produce`, so you can choose between two styles — returning a new state value, or mutating a draft directly — in exactly the same way as [Redux Toolkit](https://redux-toolkit.js.org/usage/immer-reducers).

 #### Reducer in Vanilla Redux